-Descriptive Presentations are scholarly presentations that are structured around a research or evaluation question which follows a logical sequence of reporting the background, purpose, methods, results, and a discussion of findings.
-Topics directed toward the broader definition of scholarship are included here and some type of evaluative process is expected at the time of the presentation.
+Descriptive Presentations are scholarly presentations focused on an educational innovation or research project.
+Structure the proposal around a research or innovation evaluation question which follows a logical sequence of reporting the background, purpose, methods, anticipated results/outcomes, and a discussion of findings.
+Topics directed toward the broader definition of scholarship are included here and some type of evaluative process with research results or outcomes data is expected at the time of the presentation.
 A moderator will coordinate the presentations and help facilitate the discussion with the audience.
-Each presentation will be allocated a 10-minute talk followed by 5 minutes for audience discussion and exchange.
+Each presentation will be allocated a 10-minute presentation time followed by 5 minutes for audience discussion and exchange.

 Submit a structured proposal that includes the sections described below.
-To ensure blind review, please do not include any identifying information (persons, institutions, etc.) in the structured proposal fields.
+To ensure blind review, please do not include any identifying information (persons, institutions, etc.) in the structured proposal field.

-Title:

-Abstract: Provide an abstract of the session in 50 words or less.
+Title: Abstract: Provide an abstract of the session in 300 characters (roughly 50 words) or less.
 If accepted, this abstract will be included in the conference program.